JanCharler/CppND-System-Monitor-Project-Updated/README.md

 # Linux System Monitor

 This project is from the Udacity C++ Nanodegree program.
-It is a system monitor running on the Linux terminal displaying process information.
+It is a system monitor for Linux systems which runs on the terminal.

 ## Instructions